Webdevc1/Webdevc1/README.md

 This is my intro:

-### Before anything thanks mr jeremy kratz for the logo(none of the attached logos are my creation)
+### Before anything thanks Mr Jeremy Kratz for the logo(none of the attached logos are my creation)

 I am Webdevc1 and I have started dev, Thank you for passing by,I am proficient in the following